a-h-ismail/home-snapshot/README.md

 <br>
 tldr: If you don't want problems with snapshots, use a Linux filesystem for the destination.

+## Checksums as comparison criteria

+The service supports periodically running `rsync` with checksums as the file transfer criteria.
+This ensures that stale data is not getting silently corrupted.
+When `rsync` runs with checksums enabled, it will take significally longer to complete a run and take up a lot of disk I/O due to every single file that is in the source and destination being fully read.

+An untested backup is not really a backup, so by default the service will run in checksum mode once every 30 times, tune this to your liking in the configuration.

 ## Other notes

 - The timer triggers the service 5 minutes after boot, then once every 12 hours of runtime (PC sleep mode pauses the timer).